WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/workload-orchestrations/data_orchestrators_api_simple_tutorial.md

 This can be downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/workload-orchestrations/orchestration_api_simple_tutorial).

-## Pipeline Orchestrations API Tutorial
+## Wallaroo Connection and ML Workload Orchestration API Tutorial

 This tutorial provides a quick set of methods and examples regarding Wallaroo Connections and Wallaroo ML Workload Orchestration.
 For full details, see the Wallaroo Documentation site.